RolandWarburton/knowledge/Linux/Systemd.md

 A timer might look like this
 ```
 [Timer]
-OnBootSec=10 m	# start 10mins after boot
+#start 10mins after boot
+OnBootSec=10 m
-OnCalendar=daily	# Run once a day at midnight
+#Run once a day at midnight
+OnCalendar=daily
-Unit=myservice.service	# THis is the service that we are targeting
+#THis is the service that we are targeting
+Unit=myservice.service
 #
 [Install]
 WantedBy=timers.target